701 Highland Avenue Williamstown, WV 26187

 From a risk control and patient safety standpoint, an emphasis was placed on a combination of verbal and written communication in the transfer of care process, citing both methods independently have their fallacies.

 Systems can facilitate verbal communication through the adoption of a standard “hand off” report such as I-PASS.
 Integrating a transfer of care report form can serve as a facilitator for verbal communication and contribute to written documentation, including a signature by the receiving provider.
-VFIS provides the Advanced Airway Verification Form for completion by the receiving provider not only supports the transfer of care, but also verifies the advanced airway placement was viable.
+VFIS of West Virginia provides the Advanced Airway Verification Form for completion by the receiving provider not only supports the transfer of care, but also verifies the advanced airway placement was viable.
 This verification should be obtained before transferring the patient from the EMS stretcher to the hospital bed.